autoprotect-ai/slate/source/index.html.md

 Welcome to the AutoComplete Partner API!
 Dealer partners can use this API to create zero-effort insurance-shopping experiences for their customers.

 For each customer you submit, AutoComplete will generate and return a personalized insurance-shopping link (e.g. "https://app.autocomplete.io/aBcDeF").
-When visiting that link, your customer will see his/her own contact, household, and vehicle details &mdash; in addition to your dealer profile &mdash; already pre-populated.
+When visiting that link, your customer will see his/her own contact, household, and vehicle details &mdash; in addition to your dealer info &mdash; already pre-populated.

 You can use this personalized shopping link in one of several ways: